Member BenefitsCost Savings

 1. Pay less for healthcare

-• Lower rates – In-network providers typically agree to charge lower rates (than they would otherwise charge without insurance) when they contract with Blue KC.
+• Lower rates – When an in-network provider contracts with Blue KC, they typically agree to charge lower rates than they would charge without insurance.

 • Coinsurance/copayment – Once you meet your deductible, you’ll pay just a portion of providers’ charges in the form of coinsurance and/or copayment.

-Here’s how it works: Say your in-network doctor charges a negotiated rate of $200 for an office visit, and your coinsurance is 10%.
+Here’s how it works: Let’s say your in-network doctor charges a negotiated rate of $200 for an office visit, and your coinsurance is 10%.
 You’ll pay just $20 after you’ve met your deductible and Blue KC will pay the remaining $180*.
-By contrast, visit an out-of-network doctor and their rate may be higher, and your out-of-network coinsurance will be higher.
+By contrast, if you visit an out-of-network doctor,their rate may be higher, and your out-of-network coinsurance will be higher.

 *Based on hypothetical 10% coinsurance for in-network provider.